 Requests for an exception to this Policy must be submitted to and authorized by the Director of Platform and Infrastructure for approval.
 Exceptions shall be documented.

-Any known violations of this policy should be reported to the Director of Platform and Infrastructure.
-Violations of this policy may result in immediate withdrawal or suspension of system and network privileges and/or disciplinary action in accordance with company procedures up to and including termination of employment.
+Any known violations of this policy should be reported to firstname.lastname@example.org.
+Failure to follow this policy can result in disciplinary action, up to and including termination.